Skip to content

 System Restore rolls back Windows to a previous working state without affecting personal files.

-We tested this on a PC that developed the error after a Windows update.
-Restoring to a point 3 days earlier fixed the boot issue.
+When the error appears right after a Windows update, restoring to a point from a few days earlier often fixes the boot issue.
 Check our guide on how long system restore typically takes for more details.

 #Method 6: Reset Your PC